FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 but it is not obvious how to generalize it for Loads with multiple Trials and a non-zero Goal Loss Ratio.

-The best example is also the main motivation: hard performance limit.
+The best example is also the main motivation:
+{::comment}

+    [MB208]: Not sure to parse this.

+    [VP209]: Reformulate.

+{:/comment}
+hard performance limit.

 ### Hard Performance Limit